Li-Tian/neo/Documentation/articles/consensus/consensus_protocol.md

 ## Transport Protocol

-When consensus message enters the P2P network, it broadcasts and transmits like other data packets, becuase consensus nodes do not know each other's IP address.
+When consensus message enters the P2P network, it's broadcasted and transmitted like other data packets, becuase consensus nodes do not know each other's IP address.
 That is to say, ordinary nodes can receive consensus message.
 The broadcast flow of consensus messages is as follows.

 [![consensus_msg_seq](../../images/consensus/consensus_msg_seq.jpg)](../../images/consensus/consensus_msg_seq.jpg)